kavipriya2912002/MongoDB_Day_1/README.md

-MongoDB Task 1 : This file contains the solution for the questions given in the JSON file.
+MongoDB Task 1 : This file contains the solution for the given questions.